OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 ## Welcome!
 We have a _new_ FAQ (Q&A) section!
 If you are interested you can click [here](https://github.com/OxideWaveLength/Minecraft-Hack-BaseClient/wiki/FAQ-(Q&A))

+We also have a new Discord server!
+Click [here](https://discord.gg/pDweRGz) to join

 ------------

 ### Setup